idleberg/node-exec-appx/README.md

 ## Prerequisites

-This library requires PowerShell and a Windows version with support for Windows Store apps
+This library requires PowerShell 5.0 (or higher) and a Windows version with support for Windows Store apps

 ## Installation